Get to know our survivors

-A little ewe lamb who should have been sacrificed at Easter, Miana was able to escape this fate, to discover a life of gentleness at the Co&xister sanctuary alongside her brothers.
-She is tender, shy, but curious.
+A little ewe lamb that should have been sacrificed at Easter, Miana was able to escape this fate, to discover a gentle life at the Co&xister sanctuary alongside her brothers.
+She is tender, sometimes shy, but curious.
 Miana doesn't trust everyone, but when she does, she becomes a real ball of affection, coming up to them gently to ask for hugs, having only known the hand of humans in the form of restraint.
 Like her brothers, she had her tail cut off and suffered a forced separation from her mother.
 A rough start in life.
 We won't fix that.
 But we will do everything to ensure that she and her brothers live the happiest and most beautiful life possible!